A beginner’s guide to Gran Canaria

 - Pretty much all the gay bars and clubs are to be found in Playa del Inglés at the Yumbo Centre – a sprawling open-air shopping, restaurant, and nightlife complex.

-- You start with a late dinner at one of the many restaurant options, move on to one of the bars on the ground level for cocktails, and then head up to the clubs on the upper levels as the night heats up.
+- You can start with a late dinner at one of the many restaurant options, move on to one of the bars on the ground level for cocktails, and then head up to the clubs on the upper levels as the night heats up.

 - It’s good fun, and everyone seems pretty relaxed and friendly.
 You’ll be meeting people from all across Europe so it’s a good chance to practice your language skills.